-Securing Your Kubernetes Deployment with Anchore
+Securing Kubernetes With Anchore

-How Anchore Fits into a Kubernetes Deployment
+How Anchore Works With Kubernetes

-Anchore can be integrated with Kubernetes using admission controllers to ensure that images are validated before being launched.
-This ensures that images that fall out of compliance, for example due to new security vulnerabilities discovered, can be blocked from running within your environment.
+Anchore can be integrated with your Kubernetes environment using admission controllers, ensuring that only images that meet your organization’s policies can be deployed.
+Images that do not comply, or that fall out of compliance due to the discovery of new security vulnerabilities, can be blocked from running within your environment.
 Anchore can be deployed standalone or as a service running within your Kubernetes environment.

 Anchore is deployed as part of the CI/CD pipeline to scan container images as they are built, validating them against user defined policies.
 These policies can include checks on security vulnerabilities, package whitelists, blacklists, configuration file contents, presence of credentials, manifest changes, exposed ports or other user-defined checks.
 Once a repository is scanned, Anchore monitors it for updates and rescans as necessary.